Use the tabs below to see glossary entries.

 Homework Club — A teacher-supervised place and time to work on homework after school.
 It is held Monday through Thursday from 3:30 to 5:30 pm.
 After 5:30 pm, students remaining on campus join After-Care.

 House System — A system of four houses created by Upper School students to increase cross-grade friendships and create community spirit.
 Every Upper School student is “sorted” into one of these houses: Aquila, House of the Eagle; Ursa, House of the Bear; Ceres, House of the Stag; and Lykos, House of the Wolf.

 Ice Cream Social — Annual ice cream festival for all grades, generally held close to the end of the school year at both the Hillsborough and the San Mateo campuses.

 I-Lab — Nueva has two Innovation Labs: One is located in the bottom floor of the J-Building at the Hillsborough campus and the other is on the first floor at the San Mateo campus.
 These hands-on facilities provide the space, tools, and teaching that enable students of all grades to put Nueva's Design Thinking curriculum into practice.

 ILC — see Innovative Learning Conference.

-Innovative Learning Conference (ILC) — A biennial conference, hosted by Nueva, featuring renowned experts, thought leaders, and practitioners on various aspects of innovation in education.
-The next ILC will be held on October 18–19, 2019.
+Innovative Learning Conference (ILC) — A biennial conference hosted by Nueva, featuring renowned experts, thought leaders, and practitioners on various aspects of innovation in education.

 Intensives — Choice activities offered in fourth grade for two weeks during the fall semester, ranging across the subject areas — math, science, technology, art, writing, music, and humanities — and also ranging outside the normal subjects, into crafts, games, etc.